 In its natural environment, pandan prefers light well drained, moderately fertile soils.
 In cooler climates, grow pandan in a pot with a good quality potting mix.

 Temperate Climate Warm Season: Since tropical plants grow in climates which have hot, wet, humid summers and drier cool seasons, ensure that the pandan plant is kept moist (but not wet) during hot weather periods.
 Do not sit the plant pot in a saucer of water, that will rot out the roots.
 You can use a spray bottle to mist the leaves on hot days to maintain humidity around the plant, or sit the plant on a humidity tray (see below) to maintain humidity around the plant.
 Having other plants around the pandan will also provide protection from winds and increase the humidity levels.
+During spring and summer pandan can be grown outside in a protected spot.
 Locate the plant on the east side of the house where it will mainly get morning sun, use shade-cloth (50% screening grade) to reduce the effects of sun and wind when the plant is in a more exposed location.

 Temperate Climate Cool Season: When the weather begins to cool down, it’s important to reduce the amount of water, keep the soil just moist, as tropical plants dislike wet soil in cold weather.
 When overnight temperatures fall to 10 C°(50 F°) or below, bring the plant indoors.
 When day and night temperatures remain cold, keep the plant indoors until the weather warms up again.
 Make sure that the plant pot is placed in a location which receives good light during the day, don’t place it too close to the window, as it’s colder near the glass in winter, especially at night!